Architecture of Mexico: Mid-century Modern

 Mexico's first project of high-density, low-cost housing was the Centro Urbano Alemán (1947–49), Mexico City, by Mario Pani.

 Perhaps the most ambitious project of modern architecture was the construction, begun in 1950, of Ciudad Universitaria outside Mexico City, a complex of buildings and grounds housing the National Autonomous University of Mexico.
 A cooperative venture, the project was directed by Carlos Lazo, Enrique Del Moral, and Pani.
-In the new campus the art of the Mexican muralists was incorporated into the architecture, beginning with Rivera's relief in the new Estadio Olímpico Universitario (1952), by Augusto Pérez Palacios, Jorge Bravo, and Raúl Salinas.
+In the new campus the art of the Mexican muralists was incorporated into the architecture, beginning with Rivera's relief in the new Estadio Olímpico Universitario (1952), by Augusto Pérez Palacios, Jorge Bravo Jiménez, and Raúl Salinas Moro.
 The Rectory (1952), by Pani, del Moral, and Salvador Ortega Flores, includes murals by David Alfaro Siqueiros.
 The Science Building was designed by Eugenio Peschard and features the mural, The Conquest of Energy, by José Chávez Morado.
 Perhaps the most famous integration of mural art with the architecture is seen in the University Library, by O'Gorman, Gustavo Saavedra, and Juan Martínez de Velasco, which features a monumental mosaic design on the facade by O'Gorman.
 Another architect of note is Felix Candela (Spanish), who designed the expressionistic church Nuestra Señora de los Milagros.

-The architecture of Mexico, specifically homes, has historically relied on strong, natural, and durable materials made from the earth.
-The typical home in Mexico was made using adobe construction with a thatch or palm roofing.
+The development of reinforced concrete and new steel alloys enabled the creation of functional and modern buildings that led to a gradual replacement of natural materials (wood, stone, adobe, etc.) in the construction of private residences.
 In the 19th century, concrete was introduced to Mexican vernacular and became a very natural transition for Mexican architecture designs.
 It became known as a stronger and more durable material that acted in a similar matter as previously used traditional construction techniques, like adobe.
 The concrete block houses are built in a similar manner to some adobe homes in how blocks of adobe are placed with a person's hand.
 The concrete block residences are designed to allow the homes to be constructed easily and still maintained the opportunity to use thermal mass as a cooling strategy - similar to vernacular strategies in dry climates in Mexico.

 This was a period of diverse experimentation and even structural innovation, as seen in the thin-shell concrete structures by the Spanish architect Felix Candela, such as his Church of the Miraculous Virgin (1953) in Mexico City and the Cosmic Rays Pavilion (1951) on the university campus.
 The integration of art and architecture became a constant in Mexican modern architecture, which can be seen in the courtyard of the Anthropology Museum (c.
 1963–65) in Mexico City, by Pedro Ramírez Vázquez.

 Another side of Mexican modern architecture is represented in the work of Luis Barragán.
 The houses that he designed in the 1950s and '60s explored a way to reconcile the lessons of Le Corbusier with the Spanish colonial tradition.
 This new synthesis created a completely original Modernist architecture that is uniquely adapted to its environment.